mit-ccc/twclient/docs/vignettes/sql-exports/tweets.rst

 This query still leaves a few data formatting issues we could fix: the ``source`` field is unstandardized and the ``content`` field is totally freeform text which can include newlines.
-These aren't hard to fix, though (remember that we're using Postgres' dialect of SQL):
+These aren't hard to fix, though:

 .. code-block:: sql